Kinerse/Passive-Motion-Simulator/README.md

 This is a very early version and should not be expected to work properly or confortably for all body types and heights.

+You can register for pre-order on our website https://kinerse.com/main/passive-motion-simulator/

 ![](Images/PMS_gameplay_800px.gif)